thudzj/ScalableBDL/README.md

                        num_data=50000)
 ```

-The optimizer for `psi` takes one more argument `num_data`, which equals to the size of the training dataset.
+The optimizer for `psi` takes one more argument `num_data`, which is the size of the training dataset.

 After the preparation, we perform *Bayesian fine-tuning* just like fine-tuning a regular DNN, expect that our optimization involves two optimizers: